- 24X7Claim Assistance &

 What coverage can you choose?

 Two-Wheeler Insurance offers a variety of features in terms of coverage to make a selection from.
-Cover offered is against collision, theft, fire, vandalism along with the pillion rider insurance.
+The cover offered is against collision, theft, fire, vandalism along with the pillion rider insurance.
 Pick one or pick all of them; it’s your call.

 The insured declared value of the bike is determined with the help of the age of the vehicle.
 It is the specific amount for which your bike is insured.
 The value is determined by keeping the selling price along with the depreciation amount based on the automobile’s age.